About Zeever.ca

 Crawl

-We regularly pull in pages and PDFs from the building permits section of Toronto.ca to keep our content up to date.
+We regularly pull in pages and PDFs from across Toronto.ca to keep our content up to date.
+Smart re-crawling checks for changes so the index stays current.

 Understand